maerzhase/ssr3000/README.md

-# `SRR3000`
+# SRR3000

 A simple serverside rendering framework for react applications. build with [express](https://github.com/expressjs/express) and [webpack](https://github.com/webpack/webpack).

 ## The idea

-`SSR3000` i build around the principle of having two different entry files for your application:
+SSR3000 i build around the principle of having two different entry files for your application:
-- The __client entry__, which usually calls React.render
+- The __client entry__, which usually calls `React.render` or `React.hydrate`
 - The __server entry__, that handles requests and decides how content get's rendered to the client

 ### client entry file